CircuitMurderer/MPC-Platform/README.md

 **Finishing.** If these components are not all deployed on the local machine, you can modify the scheduler IP in `app-back-end/main.py` and the back-end IP in `app-front-end/src/config.ts`.
 After making these adjustments, you can access the system page by navigating to `[front-end IP]:3000` in your browser.
 If the port 3000 is occupied, the application will be accessible at `[front-end IP]:3001`.

+**Interaction.** After opening the browser, you can select the desired function from the menu bar on the left side of the webpage.
+The system provides verification functions for secret sharing computation and homomorphic encryption computation.
+Simply upload the original data file, specify the parameters, and click the **VERIFY** button to submit the verification task in the background.
+You can check the verification status at any time using the **STATUS** button and obtain the verification results through the **RESULTS** button once the process is completed.

 ## Test Outlines

 You can certainly use the script to test the system, including the back-end and the scheduler.
 Following the stage like this: